 If another person dies because you were intoxicated while driving a motor vehicle, you can get convicted of intoxication manslaughter under Texas Penal Code § 49.08.
 You can face such charges regardless of your intent to harm someone else.

 Intoxication manslaughter also applies if you were operating an aircraft or a watercraft while impaired by drugs or alcohol.
 Typically, intoxication manslaughter is considered a second-degree felony.
 Under some circumstances, you could get charged with a felony in the first degree.
-Our Bellaire DWI lawyer can fight against these criminal charges.
+Our Bellaire criminal defense lawyer can fight against these criminal charges.

 How Intoxication Is Defined in Bellaire